Donate

 Isn't sea rescue actually a state task?

-Every ship is obliged to rescue people at sea, as are coastal states.
+Every ship is obliged to rescue people at sea, as are the coastal states.
 However, the large-scale Mare Nostrum search and rescue mission in the Mediterranean organised by the European Union (EU) and Italy was discontinued in 2014.
 In 2019, the EU also ended all rescue activities as part of Operation EUNAVFORMed-Sophia.
 Since then, there has no longer been a state-organised sea rescue programme in the Mediterranean.
-The ships of the Italian Coast Guard do pick up people in distress at sea.
-Further out at sea, however, civilian ships are the only ones that rescue people.
+Instead, we have seen a significant tightening of migration policy legislation at national and European level in recent years, which favours isolation and deterrence.

 Why is civilian sea rescue criminalised and obstructed?

-Civilian sea rescue is under pressure because the member states of the European Union do not want to take in refugees.
-In order to prevent people seeking protection from reaching Europe, the focus is on isolation and deterrence.
-The political calculation is that people will no longer dare to cross if many boats sink, people drown and there is no sea rescue at all.
+Civilian sea rescue is being put under pressure and hindered because the member states of the European Union do not want to take in refugees.
+The calculation behind this is that people will not dare to make the life-threatening crossing if more and more boats sink and people drown.
 However, this cynical calculation does not work: The desperation of those seeking protection is so great that many would rather drown than stay in the camps in Libya, for example.

 Where can I find more reliable information on sea rescue?